I’ve discussed this question before over on ThomasNet Green & Clean — see my piece “The Climate Change Controversy — What’s It Really About?

 Grateful era una vaca de mayor edad que mis amigos han adquirido de un lechero del área.
 Ella recibió su nombre “Grateful” (inglés, “agradecida”) porque ella tenía solamente tres tetas y por eso proveyera menos leche.
 Pero a pesar de eso, ¡no la han matado por carne!

 Desafortunadamente, el agua de la casa dejó de funcionar durante el invierno por causa del frío intenso.
-Pues decidimos de dar a beber a la vaca en el río a unos ciento metros de distancia del establo.
+Pues decidimos de dar a beber a la vaca en el río a unos cien metros de distancia del establo.
 Dejamos una hacha en la orilla para excavar un hoyo en el hielo cada noche para exponer el agua por la vaca sedienta.

 Pero, durante unas semanas, yo acepté la asignación de cuidar a la vaca durante la mañana, y otra persona la daba a beber en las noches.